 Institutional base salary (IBS) is the base salary paid by IU for an individual's appointment, whether that person’s time is spent on research, instruction, administration, or other activities.
 This includes, if appropriate, IU regular pay from fiscal year and academic year appointments and approved practice plan (e.g., IUHP) salary.

 There are certain pay types excluded from IBS and are not included in annual project statements.
 The following are examples of pay types excluded from institutional base salary:

 - Extra Compensation

 - Employee reimbursement including travel Reimbursement/Digital Allowance

-Departments are to review other compensation charged to sponsored projects on a monthly basis to ensure costs are allowable and allocable.
+IBS salary increases as a result of replacing University salary funds with sponsor projects funds is not allowed.
+Departments are to review compensation charged to sponsored projects on a monthly basis to ensure costs are allowable and allocable.